 We strive to welcome new members of diverse backgrounds, neighborhoods, churches, employers, and age groups to keep our book discussions lively and interesting.
 We enjoy discussing books of all genres, including those books that as individuals we might not choose to read on our own.

-Our monthly meetings are held in alternating members’ homes or occasionally in a restaurant or coffee shop.
+Our in-person monthly meetings are held in alternating members’ homes or occasionally in a restaurant, coffee shop, or other appropriate location.
 Hosting is not required by members, but all are welcome to host.
-The hostess sometimes tries to provide food that is relevant to the book we read (there was an amazing Cambodian meal when discussing “The Rent Collector” and southern picnic fare for “The Secret Life of Bees”) but other times we keep it simple with take n’ bake pizza or potluck.
+The hostess sometimes tries to provide food that is relevant to the book we read (there was an amazing Cambodian meal when discussing “The Rent Collector” and southern picnic fare for “The Secret Life of Bees”) but other times we keep it simple with take n’ bake pizza, potluck, or simply appetizers or dessert.

 The meetings are a mixture of socializing, club business, and book discussion.
 The host chooses the format for the discussion, which may include a prepared list of questions about the book, games, quizzes, or a more casual informal discussion—all of which have worked very well for us.
 It is the responsibility of the host to ensure that the discussion moves along and stays relevant to the book, even if the format is informal and free form.

-Club business is briefly discussed at some point during the meeting and includes upcoming hosts and book selections, and scheduling the next meeting.
+Club business is briefly discussed at some point during the meeting and includes scheduling the next meeting and taking volunteers for upcoming hosts and book selections.

 A reasonable reading goal for most people is 100 pages per week.
-While this generally ensures that the book can be finished in time for the next meeting, on occasion our group will adjust the schedule to accommodate a longer book or reading at a less aggressive pace less than 100 pages a week.
+While this generally ensures that the book can be finished in time for the next meeting, we are an easy-going group that is willing adjust the schedule to accommodate longer books or reading at a less aggressive pace.

-Please keep in mind that the main point of our meetings is to have an intellectual discussion of the book.
+Please keep in mind that the main point of our meetings is for all to have an enjoyable, intellectual discussion of the books we read.
 If you sometimes can’t finish a book in the allotted time, that’s ok—come anyway.
 However, if you are consistently not reading, is a book club right for you?

-- If you are hosting a meeting, please remember to send out a meeting reminder that includes a note about whether a meal or lighter fare will be served, i.e. how hungry we should be when we arrive.
+- When hosting an in-person meeting, be sure to create an event in our Online Community so all members will be notified well ahead of time, typically no less than 10 days prior to the event, including a note about whether a meal or lighter fare will be served, i.e. how hungry we should be when we arrive.

-- Send an RSVP to the host, giving as much notice as possible as to whether you will be attending or not.
+- Respond to the event invitation in a timely manner as to whether you will be attending or not.
 If many are unable to attend, the host may choose to reschedule.

 - Be open-minded and a “good sport” about whatever discussion format is chosen.